Swinscowia

 Swinscowia is a genus of lichen-forming fungi in the family Strigulaceae.
 It has 34 species.
-Swinscowia was proposed in 2020 by lichenologists Shu-Hua Jiang, Robert Lücking, and Emmanuël Sérusiaux to contain non-foliicolous species that were isolated from bark and rocks.
+Swinscowia was proposed in 2020 by the lichenologists Shu-Hua Jiang, Robert Lücking, and Emmanuël Sérusiaux to contain non-foliicolous species that were isolated from bark and rocks.
 Swinscowia jamesii, a species that was originally described in genus Geisleria, and later transferred to Strigula, is the type species of the genus.
 The genus name honours British lichenologist Dougal Swinscow, who originally described the type species in 1967.